 A great example that we came across recently involved a historic arrangement that gave female employees preferential parking after an unwelcome encounter occurred one evening after work.
 Male employees who had previously accepted the arrangement reacted quite negatively to its continuation under the new reservation system, voicing concerns over fair treatment for all genders in light of changing times.

 While that specific situation may not be an issue for your business, broader challenges like declining public transport, more cars on the road, and overly-enthusiastic local traffic wardens affect us all.

-Our best advice would be to brace yourself – switching from a no-rules parking scrum to a more formalised solution can be a bit of a bumpy ride…
+Our best advice would be to brace yourself – switching from your car park space etiquette to a new regime can be a bit of a bumpy ride…

 The importance of a game plan